-Study Engineering at Princeton University
+Study at Princeton University

 Established in 1746, Princeton University is a Private Ivy League University.
 The University has a history of producing world leaders, inventors, and great scientists.
 The University offers undergraduate and graduate degrees in humanities, natural sciences, social sciences, and engineering along with a number of professional degrees too.